Earl C. Gay

-Earl C. Gay (1902–1972) was a registered pharmacist who was a member of the Los Angeles City Council between 1933 and 1945.
+Earl C. Gay (1902–1972) was an American registered pharmacist, who served as a member of the Los Angeles City Council between 1933 and 1945.

 Biography

 Gay was born December 8, 1902, in Long Beach, California, the son of Ellsworth Gay and Elba W. Bain Gay.
 His siblings were Bernice Windisch, Louise Ferguson, Maude Wilmans or Williams and Robert W. Gay.
 He attended Florence Avenue Grammar School, Jefferson High School and Manual Arts High School, both in Los Angeles, after which he received a degree from the Henry Coleman School of Pharmacy at the University of Southern California.
 He managed the Thompson and Thompson Drug Company and the Morgan Drug Company.
 His hobbies were golf and bowling.
-In 1937 he was living at 5832 South Van Ness Avenue, near Slauson Avenue.
+In 1937 he was living at 5832 South Van Ness Avenue in the Chesterfield Square neighborhood.

 He was married on October 8, 1926, to Irene Elizabeth Constable of Los Angeles.
 They had one daughter, Corinne Elizabeth (later Shero).